Song writers

 Is this a Hopalong Cassidy song collection?

-You may have seen this collection available on eBay or other sites and assume that it contains sheet music from Hopalong Cassidy westerns.
+You may have seen this collection available on eBay or other sites and assume that it contains sheet music from songs in Hopalong Cassidy westerns.

-Even though there is a picture of "Bill Boyd (Hopalong Cassidy)" on the cover, none of the song lyrics are from Hopalong Cassidy westerns.
+Even though there is a picture of Hopalong Cassidy on the cover, none of the song lyrics are from Hopalong Cassidy westerns.

 There are only a few movie scenes from Hoppy films as illustrations.

-This is a collection of movie scenes and song lyrics that has little to do with Hopalong Cassidy.
+This is a collection of movie scenes and song lyrics that has nothing to do with Hopalong Cassidy songs.

 Buyer beware!